Azubi-Africa/git-and-github-final-assignment-lekileki-0329/README.md

 **NB**: `Do not modify` the general structure of this table above to avoid issue of evaluation, just fill the rows .

 ## Setup
-Install the required packages to be able to run the evaluation locally.
+Install the required packages to be able to run the evaluation locally..

 You need to have [`Python 3`](https://www.python.org/) on your system (**a Python version lower than 3.10**).
 Then you can clone this repo and being at the repo's `root :: repository_name> ...`  follow the steps below: